Culture of the Dominican Republic: Architecture

 The architecture in the Dominican Republic represents a complex blend of diverse cultures.
 The deep influence of the European colonists is the most evident throughout the country.
 Characterized by ornate designs and baroque structures, the style can best be seen in the capital city of Santo Domingo, which is home to the first cathedral, castle, monastery, and fortress in all of the Americas, located in the city's Colonial Zone, an area declared as a World Heritage Site by UNESCO.
 The designs carry over into the villas and buildings throughout the country.
 It can also be observed on buildings that contain stucco exteriors, arched doors and windows, and red tiled roofs.

 A bohío near Santo Domingo.
-Many Dominicans —especially those in rural areas— used to live in bohíos until well into the mid-20th century, like the native Taínos.
+Many Dominicans —especially those in rural areas— used to live in bohíos until well into the mid-20th century, like the Native Taínos.

 The indigenous peoples of the Dominican Republic have also had a significant influence on the architecture of the country.
-The Taino people relied heavily on the mahogany and guano (dried palm tree leaf) to put together crafts, artwork, furniture, and houses.
+The Taíno people relied heavily on the mahogany and guano (dried palm tree leaf) to put together crafts, artwork, furniture, and houses.
 Utilizing mud, thatched roofs, and mahogany trees give buildings and the furniture inside a natural look, seamlessly blending in with the island's surroundings.

 Lately, with the rise in tourism and increasing popularity as a Caribbean vacation destination, architects in the Dominican Republic have now began to incorporate cutting-edge designs that emphasized luxury.
 In many ways an architectural playground, villas and hotels implemented new styles, while still offering new takes on the old.

 Mastrolilli residence interior by Dominican architect Rafael Calventi.

 This new style, though diverse, is characterized by simplified, angular corners, and large windows that blend outdoor and indoor spaces.
 As with the culture as a whole, contemporary architects embrace the Dominican Republic's rich history and various cultures to create something new.
-Surveying modern villas, one can find any combination of the three major styles: a villa may contain angular, modernist building construction, Spanish Colonial-style arched windows, and a traditional Taino hammock in the bedroom balcony.
+Surveying modern villas, one can find any combination of the three major styles: a villa may contain angular, modernist building construction, Spanish Colonial-style arched windows, and a traditional Taíno hammock in the bedroom balcony.